ccfontes/eg/README.md

   * No `is`, just data, in and out

 ## Roadmap
-  1. Support macro test definitions
-  2. Add optional `=>` as in/out separator for readability between examples that are asymmetrical in length
+  1. Add optional `=>` as in/out separator for readability between examples that are asymmetrical in length
-  3. Spec API macros `eg` and `ge`
+  2. Spec API macros `eg` and `ge`
-  4. Test against ClojureScript JS
+  3. Test against ClojureScript JS
-  5. Create API to access example data for i.e. tool use
+  4. Create API to access example data for i.e. tool use
-  6. Document dev flow using clipboard
+  5. Document dev flow using clipboard

 ## [License](LICENSE.md)
 Copyright (c) 2019 Carlos da Cunha Fontes